Marukos: Stories

 Stories of the Marukos are associated with crossings on many of the rivers of the Ilocos Region, with accounts associated with the Padsan, Nagbaduan, Amburayan, Agoo, and Bued Rivers.

-The earliest was an offhand account by Juan Francisco Maura in his “La Relación del suceso de la venida del tirano chino del gobernador Guido de Lavezares" where he notes that the natives living near Padsan and Nagbaduan lived in fear of a creature called the "Morrucos," who caused entire groups of travellers to drown in floods.
+The earliest was an offhand account by Juan Francisco Maura in his “La Relación del suceso de la venida del tirano chino del gobernador Guido de Lavezares", where he notes that the natives living near Padsan and Nagbaduan lived in fear of a creature called the "Morrucos," who caused entire groups of travellers to drown in floods.

 Another Spanish colonial legend recounted by Don Isabelo de los Reyes associates the name of the Marukos (spelled "manrukos" in the 1887 text) with the etymology of the Municipality of Rosario, La Union.
 In the legend, a group of youths were playing around and being noisy while loitering around near the floodplains of the Bued River between Rosario and Sison on a Sunday.
-They were then confronted by an old man in white garb, whose flesh looked like a corpse - the Marukos.
+They were then confronted by an old man in white garb, whose flesh looked like a corpse – the Marukos.
 The creature accused them of engaging in leisure activities on a holy day and put a curse on them, causing them to lose their sense of direction.
 As a result, they failed to notice that they were about to be swept away by one of the flash floods that often plagued the river.
-In the end, only a young girl survived the encounter with the Marukos, by clinging to a "Balingkawanay" (Pittosporum pentandrum) tree.
-According to the De Los Reyes, some stories claim that the girl had survived by praying the Rosary, while other stories say that her name was Rosario.
+In the end, only a young girl survived the encounter with the Marukos, by clinging to a Balingkawanay (Pittosporum pentandrum) tree.
+According to De Los Reyes, some stories claim that the girl had survived by praying the Rosary, while other stories say that her name was Rosario.
 Either way, the story of the Marukos became closlely associated with the etymology of the town of Rosario, which used to be part of Pangasinan.
 The legend is generally treated as a cautionary tale against raucousness and gallivanting on "the Lord's holy day" of Sunday.